uo-ec607/lectures/07-web-apis/07-web-apis.md

 ##   ..$ label    : chr "2019-01-07"
 ```

 We have a nested list, where what looks to be the main element of interest, `$entries`, is itself a list.^[I know that R says `rugby$entries` is a data.frame, but we can tell from the `str()` call that it follows a list structure.
 In particular, the `rugby$entries$team` sub-element is a itself data frame.
 Remember: R is very flexible and allows data frames within certain data frames (and lists).]
 Let's extract the `$entries` element and have a look at its structure.
-We could use the `str()` base function again, but the interactivity of `listviewer::jsonedit()` is hard to beat for complicated list structures.
+We could use the `str()` base function, but again the interactivity of `listviewer::jsonedit()` is hard to beat for complicated list structures.

 ```r